jcolemorrison/cloudfoundation/README.md

 }
 ```

-For an indepth example, take a look at the [included templates](#included-cloudformation-templates).
+For an in-depth example, take a look at the [included templates](#included-cloudformation-templates).

 ## .cfdnrc file